harbaum/Pacman-TangNano9k/m0sdock_usb_joystick/README.md

 BL_SDK_BASE=<where you downloaded the sdk>/bouffalo_sdk/ make CHIP=bl616 COMX=/dev/ttyACM3 flash
 ```

+After successful download you need to unplug the device again and reinsert it *without* the BOOT button pressed to boot into the newly installed firmware.

 ## Usage

 The joystick can be connected to the USB-C port of the M0S dock using a